TaivasZhang/EDA.Example/README.md

-# Recommendation Systems for Online Grocerie Shopping

-This reopsitory comprises files for the course project.

-The .tex file is the final report.

-The jupyther notebook file is the EDA
+# An Example of Exploratory Data Analysis

+This reopsitory demonstrates the exploratory data analysis (EDA) process of a recommendation engine.